jscodefix/scrum-time/README.md

 - might have used OpenStruct
 - may want to freeze Time elements and Blocks

+---
 # Background

-Most calendar applications provide some kind of "meet with" feature where the user can input a list of coworkers with whom they want to meet, and the calendar will output a list of times where all the coworkers are available.
+Most calendar applications provide some kind of "meet with" feature where the user can input a list of coworkers with whom they want to meet, and the calendar will output a list of times when all the coworkers are available.

 For example, say that we want to schedule a meeting with Jane, John, and Mary on Monday.